Improvements to the SteamVR Beta on Linux

 1– Improved Performance Optimization:

 The newest SteamVR Beta version offers improved performance optimization focused only on Linux.
-This optimization helps better frame rates and better gaming giving users a more nice and interesting VR skills.
+This optimization helps better frame rates and better gaming giving users more nice and interesting VR skills.

 2- First Linux Support: